zxisatree/chatvault/README.md

 The following prerequisites are required for this project:
 * JDK 17
 * Kotlin compiler

+### Building the Docker image
-* Docker (or Docker Desktop for Windows)
+To build and run the Docker image, you will need Docker (or Docker Desktop for Windows).

 Clone the repository, then create a `.env` file in the root directory (see [Environment variable file](#Environment-variable-file) for more info about the environment file).

-Finally, run `docker compose up` in the root folder.
+Then run `docker compose up` in the root folder.
 The JAR file will be built and copied to the docker image.
 The server is exposed on port 1018 by default.

+### Building without Docker
-To build the application without Docker (and without an "embedded" PostgreSQL database), run `./gradlew build -x test` in the root directory.
+To build the application without Docker, you will also need PostgreSQL (version 14.5+) running on your system.

+Run `./gradlew build -x test` in the root directory.
 The JAR file can be found in `/build/libs/` after building.

 ## Environment variable file (`.env`, `env.properties`)
 The `.env` and `env.properties` files contain secrets, and thus are not committed by default and ignored in `.gitignore`.
 Both files should be created in the root directory.
 The files require the following keys (replace `{items}` in curly braces with your own values):